 Course Course Description Credit Hrs.
 Contact Hrs.
-ECON 4040 ADMINISTRATIVE INTERNSHIP FIELD / 30 to 150 CLOCK HOURS (3-9) 3 3 Special assignments or a research project in a government office or private organization.
+ECON 4040 ADMINISTRATIVE INTERNSHIP FIELD / 30 to 150 CLOCK HOURS (3-9) Special assignments or a research project in a government office or private organization.
 May be repeated for credit up to a maximum of nine hours.
 Prerequisite: ECON 1010/101, 1020/102, 2060/206, 2070/207, 4000/230 and consent of the department.
+3 3

 ECON 4050 INDEPENDENT STUDY IN ECONOMICS (3) 3 3 Staff directed study in special topics.
 May be repeated for a maximum of nine credit hours under different topics.
 Prerequisites: Consent of the department.
 ECON 4060 SENIOR SEMINAR (3) 3 3 Formulate and complete a research project using appropriate methodology.
 Seminar will include critiquing.
 Prerequisite: Senior standing; for economics majors only.
 ECON 4070 SPECIAL TOPICS IN ECONOMICS (1-3) 1 1 Study of special topics in economics.
 May be repeated for a maximum of nine credit hours under different topics.
 Prerequisite: Successful completion of English, Math, and Reading qualifying exams and consent of department.
 ECON 4990 SENIOR HONORS THESIS (3) 3 3 Directed research and writing.
 May be repeated for a maximum of six (6) credit hours.
 Prerequisites: Senior standing, admittance to the Honors in the Major program, and consent of the department.
-ECON 5010 ECONOMIC DEVELOPMENT (3) 3 3 Economic planning and programs in underdeveloped countries.
-Prerequisite: ECON 1010/101, or GEOG 2230/204, or consent of the department.
-ECON 5030 URBAN ECONOMICS (3) 3 3 Urban economic theory: location, central place, land use, and urban public finance.
-Prerequisite: ECON 1020/102, or GEOG 2230/204, or consent of the department.
-ECON 5040 URBAN ECONOMIC PROBLEMS AND POLICIES (3) 3 3
+ECON 5001 FUNDAMENTALS OF ECONOMICS (3) 3 3 This course introduces students to the terminology and analytic principles used in microeconomic theory, which is broadly defined as the study of markets, and the application of these conceptual tools to several policy issues.
+Students will analyze the decisions of buyers and sellers and their interaction in market transactions, explores how different market structures can shape economic results, and how markets can sometimes help society achieve certain desirable outcomes.
+Additionally, this course provides an introduction into the workings and interrelationships of the aggregate economic system, with primary focus on production, distribution, employment, price levels, and the forces influencing them.
+Other considerations are the roles of government, the monetary sector, and related areas.
+ECON 5010 ECONOMIC DEVELOPMENT (3) 3 3